Cortonwood: History

 In March 1984, when the price of coking coal had fallen dramatically, the National Coal Board announced that the mine was due to close, due to the large stocks of coking coal that the colliery produced.
 The proposed closure of Cortonwood became the "final straw" in a series of closures which brought about the long-running UK miners' strike (1984–1985).
 The colliery officially closed on 25 October 1985 with full clearance of the stocks and buildings by the end of 1986.

 The site has now been converted into a shopping and leisure area.
 It features big names such as B&Q, Matalan, Next, Boots, Morrisons, McDonald's, Argos, Pizza Hut, Asda Living, Sports Direct, SCS, Halfords, Smyths Toys, Pets at Home, TK Maxx and many factories and office buildings.
 Cortonwood now falls within the Hoober ward of Rotherham Metropolitan Council.
 It is accessed via the Dearne Valley Parkway (A6195 road).

 Work to extend the park began in May 2016.
 The expansion was expected to see the arrival of retailers such as River Island, H&M, New Look, Outfit, Poundland, JD Sports, M&S, Wilko and Frankie and Benny's and create up to 300 jobs for the local area.

 Heritage railway future

-The Elsecar Heritage Railway are planning to extend to a proposed new railway station at Cortonwood in the future as finances allow with certification from local councils and the Office of Road and Rail granting level crossing approved status being confirmed in February 2017.
+The Elsecar Heritage Railway were planning to extend to a proposed new railway station at Cortonwood in the future as finances allow with certification from local councils and the Office of Road and Rail granting level crossing approved status being confirmed in February 2017.
+As of a result of the Covid 19 pandemic, plans were apruptly disrupted leaving the railway line unfinished of its plans.